 - 1. Students will provide a laptop computer meeting these specifications: - Up-to-date personal computer or laptop (2 years or younger) - High speed internet connection - Microsoft Office 365 Software (Word, PowerPoint, Excel, and OneNote) - Meets Examplify minimum system requirements https://examsoft.com/es-examplify-minimum-system-requirements/ - 2.
-As a student you will have access to five free downloads of Office 365 •Speaker to hear recorded lectures Internet browser •Firefox, Google Chrome, Internet Explorer for PC
+As a student you will have access to five free downloads of Office 365 - •Speaker to hear recorded lectures

+Internet browser
-•Safari for Mac

-- 3. Nursing students have access to Examsoft/Examplify® and ATI® testing as part of their fees at Trinity College of Nursing & Health Sciences. - 4.
+- •Firefox, Google Chrome, Internet Explorer for PC - •Safari for Mac - 3.
+Nursing students have access to Examsoft/Examplify® and ATI® testing as part of their fees at Trinity College of Nursing & Health Sciences. - 4.
 Students are required to bring the laptop to class in an operational status with a fully charged battery that will last a minimum of three hours and/or a power cord. - 5.
 Examinations must be completed as scheduled using the designated testing platform (e.g. Examsoft®, ATI®, etc.). - 6.
 Students must download an assigned Examsoft® examination prior to the beginning of the exam start time.
-It is recommended that students download the exam at least 24 hours prior to the examination start time.
 Students who download an exam immediately prior to the scheduled time for the examination may encounter complications that could impact their ability to test electronically. - 7.
 When students complete the examination, the exam will upload automatically, or they should contact IT for support. - 8.
 It is recommended that students turn off their antivirus protection during testing on ExamSoft.
 Compatible antivirus software programs are Microsoft Defender, Norton, MacAfee, Kaspersky.
-Students may contact IT for support with antivirus software. - 9.
-In the event of a student's personal computer failure on the day of an examination, faculty will provide a paper copy of the exam.
+Students may contact IT for support with antivirus software.

+9. In the event of a student's personal computer failure on the day of an examination, faculty will provide a paper copy of the exam.
 The paper exam may be a different format than the exam being given through Examplify®.
 See the Undergraduate or Graduate Nursing Student Handbook for policies related to tests and test review.
 The student is required to call Examsoft® for technical support and if the problem cannot be resolved, to provide an Examsoft® compliant laptop within 4 weeks.